OstapHEP/pidcalib/README.md

 ```
 pid_calib2.py
 ```
-All command-line options can ebe inspected using `-h` flag
+All command-line arguments can be inspected using `-h` flag
 ```
 pid_calib2.py -h
 ```

-If calibration samples to be taken form the Grid, one needs to ensure that scripts in the directory [scripts] are in the path, e.g.
+- If calibration samples to be taken from the Grid, one needs to ensure that scripts in the directory [scripts] are in the path, e.g.
 ```
 PATH=<...>/scripts:$PATH pid_calib2.py ...
 ```